-You are requested to verify the employment of the applicant whose name appears above and who is applying to the Indigenous Certification Board of Canada for certification as an Inuit Community Support Worker at level I. Applicants must have employment utilizing knowledge and skills in community support.
+You are requested to verify the employment of the applicant whose name appears above and who is applying to the Indigenous Certification Board of Canada for certification as an Indigenous Community Support Worker at level I. Applicants must have employment utilizing knowledge and skills in community support.
 Please return the completed and signed form to the applicant.
 If you prefer, you can return it to the applicant in a sealed envelope.
 Do not send it directly to ICBOC, as applicants need to submit this form with the rest of their application so it can be processed without delay.

-LENGTH OF TIME YOU HAVE SUPERVISED THE APPLICANT:

-Please indicate the percentage of time the applicant spends on the following during a week of work:

-Counselling % Case management % Case Planning % Referral %
+LENGTH OF TIME YOU HAVE SU JPERVISED THE APPLICAN T: Please indicate the p percenta ge of time the applicant s spends on t he following durin g a week of work: Counselling % Case management % Case Planning % Referral %